mauricioszabo/hydrogen/README.md

 ## Background

 Hydron was inspired by Bret Victor's ideas about the power of instantaneous feedback and the design of [Light Table](http://lighttable.com/).
 Running code inline and in real time is a more natural way to develop.
-By bringing the interactive style of Light Table to the rock-solid usability of Atom, Hydron makes it easy to write code the way you want to.
+By bringing the interactive style of Light Table to the rock-solid usability of Pulsar, Hydron makes it easy to write code the way you want to.

 You also may be interested in our latest project – [nteract](https://github.com/nteract/nteract) – a desktop application that wraps up the best of the web based Jupyter notebook.